How to Recognize and Deal with an Imposter Syndrome

 What Does It Feel Like?

-People who suffer from impostor syndrome have low self-esteem, fail to enjoy praise, and undervalue their professional achievements and skills.
+People who suffer from impostor syndrome have low self-esteem, fail to enjoy praise and undervalue their professional achievements and skills.

-An imposter syndrome feels like an inner voice in your head that whispers, “My success is not so valuable, it is just an accident”, “I do not deserve praise”, “There are a lot of real professionals, I’m not one of them”.
-It causes stress, anxiety, low self-confidence, shame and, in some cases, even depression.
+An imposter syndrome feels like an inner voice in your head that whispers, “My success is not so valuable, it is just an accident”, “I do not deserve praise”, and “There are a lot of real professionals, I’m not one of them”.
+It causes stress, anxiety, low self-confidence, shame, and, in some cases, even depression.

 What Can Make You Feel Like an Imposter?